dduan/Pathos/RELEASING.md

 - Create a GitHub release from the new version tag.
 Paste in content of
 - corresponding change log.
 Upload `Pathos.framework.zip` as part of the release.
 - Run `pod trunk push`.
+- Run `make docs` to generate and deploy the documentation website.